Bachelor of Science

 - Official college transcripts.

-- If you have less than 60 transferable college credits, you must also submit official high school transcripts and SAT or ACT scores in addition to any transcripts from postsecondary schools to the Office of Undergraduate Admissions.
+- If you have less than 60 transferable college credits, you must also submit official high school transcripts and SAT, ACT and/or CLT scores in addition to any transcripts from postsecondary schools to the Office of Undergraduate Admissions.

 Returning students must meet the current university and degree-specific requirements to be admitted.
 FIU has policies for students who left FIU, please click here for more details.